HSH.com on the latest move by the Federal Reserve

 Just to be clear, the short answer is "no," as you can see in the linked chart.

 That said, the federal funds rate is raised or lowered by the Fed in response to changing economic conditions, and long-term fixed mortgage rates do of course respond to those conditions, and often well in advance of any change in the funds rate.
-For example, even though the Fed was still holding the funds rate steady at near zero until March 2022, but fixed mortgage rates rose by better than three quarters of a percentage point in the months the preceded the March 17 increase.
+For example, even though the Fed was still holding the funds rate steady at near zero until March 2022, fixed mortgage rates rose by better than three quarters of a percentage point in the months the preceded the March 17 increase.
 Rates increased amid growing economic strength and a increasing concern about broadening inflation pressures.

 What does the federal funds rate directly affect?